-comparable in both groups, with a slight advantage for specialized firms (those active in only one line) in non-life insurance (0.48 vs. 0.44).
-In life insurance, however, multi-line firms are more efficient than specialized firms.
+10 Some insurers in the Non US database only indicate whether they are operating in life or non-life and do not offer detailed information on the lines of business covered.
+Furthermore, we have no information on lines of more efficient than specialized firms.
 These results give only a rough indication of the (non-) existence of economies of scope in international insurance markets.
-However, our finding is in line with Cummins et al. (2007), who conclude that diversifying in different lines of business is not always better than a strategic focus on one line.
-Further research on scope economies in different lines of business is needed, e.g., considering companies that change from single- to multi-line during the investigation period or considering mergers of single-line companies from different lines of business (see Cummins and Xie, 2008).
+However, our finding is in line with Cummins/Weiss/Zi (2007), who conclude that diversifying in different lines of business is not always better than a strategic focus on one line.
+Further research on scope economies in different lines of business is needed, e.g., considering companies that change from single- to multi-line during the investigation period or considering mergers of single-line companies from different lines of business.

-In Panel D of Table 3 the sample is subdivided by total assets into three size categories - large, medium, and small insurers.
+In Panel D of Table 3 the sample is subdivided by total assets into three size categories large, medium, and small insurers.
 In agreement with most research, we find that large life insurers have higher efficiency than small companies.
 Average efficiency for large companies is 0.77, whereas it is only 0.72 for medium-sized companies, and 0.65 for small companies.
-In non-life the efficiency for small and medium insurers is comparable, while that of large-sized insurers is a bit higher.
+In non-life the efficiency for small and medium insurers is comparable, while that of largesized insurers is a bit higher.
 An additional analysis on returns to scale shows that many small insurers exhibit increasing returns to scale, whereas most large insurers operate under decreasing returns to scale.
 For example, in life insurance, 65.60% of the small insurers operate under increasing returns to scale and 7.09% under decreasing returns to scale.
-Only 0.05% of the large firms, however, operate under increasing returns to scale and 68.18% under decreasing returns to scale (these numbers are comparable to other results in the literature, see, e.g., Cummins and Zi, 1998; Amel et al., 2004).
+Only 0.05% of the large firms, however, operate under increasing returns to scale and 68.18% under decreasing returns to scale (these numbers are comparable to other results in the literature, see, e.g., Cummins/Zi, 1998; Amel et al., 2004).
 This finding indicates that merger activity with small insurers might improve efficiency, but not with large companies.